This blog may contain affiliate links. Read our disclosure policy for more info.

 1. Franz Josef Hot Pools

-The Franz Josef Hot pools are the best quality hot pools we visited during our time in New Zealand.
+The Franz Josef Glacier Hot Pools are the best quality hot pools we visited during our time in New Zealand.
 We found them to be very peaceful and clean.
 We highly recommend visiting the hot pools during your stay!

 2. Franz Josef Wildlife Centre